oVirt/ovirt-site/source/feature/sso.html.md

 3. User requests graphic session.
 4.  ovirt-engine queries guest agent for its service principal name.
 5.  ovirt-engine generates random "ticket".
 6.  ovirt-engine via vdsm sends the ticket to qemu with hard coded validity period of 120 seconds.
+NOTE: in standalone mode this can be replaced with SASL negotiation.
 7.  ovirt-engine trigger execution of spice/vnc at client machine passing the ticket and the service principal name.
 8.  spice/vnc at client connects to qemu passing the ticket and establish connection.
 9.  spice/vnc client negotiate using SASL directly with the guest agent delegating TGT or other credentials.